fairheadcreative/fairheadcreative/blog/_posts/2015-07-08-customers.md

 * Focus on their success
 * Break the rules sometimes if it benefits your customers

 Which of these bullets do you think you’ll benefit from the most?
 Which bullet do you think is the worst offender?
-Share them in the private comment box below!
-We’d love to read them.